-- 2.1 Clear evidence of long-term forest use rights to the land (e.g. land title, customary rights, or lease agreements) shall be demonstrated. - 2.1.1 FME shall have documented evidence of legal, long term (at least one rotation length or harvest cycle) rights to manage the lands and to utilize the forest resources for which certification are sought.
-If there are more than one forest owner shall they all commit to the requirements in the certification. - 2.2 Local communities with legal or customary tenure or use rights shall maintain control, to the extent necessary to protect their rights or resources, over forest operations unless they delegate control with free and informed consent to other agencies. - 2.2.1 FME has knowledge of and respect all rights related to the forest area which can affect the forest management such as use rights, tenures etc. These rights are clearly documeneted by the FME. . - 2.2.2 FME shall provide evidence that free and informed consent to management activities affecting use rights has been given by local communities or affected parties.
+- 2.1 Clear evidence of long term forest use rights to the land (e.g. land title, customary rights, or lease agreements) shall be demonstrated. - 2.1.1 FME shall have documented evidence of legal, long term (at least one rotation period or harvest cycle) rights to manage the lands and to utilize the forest resources for which certification are sought. - 2.2 Local communities with legal or customary tenure or use rights shall maintain control, to the extent necessary to protect their rights or resources, over forest operations unless they delegate control with free and informed consent to other agencies. - 2.2.1 All legal or customary tenure or use rights to the forest resource of all local communities / stakeholders / affected parties shall be clearly documented by the forest managers. - 2.2.2 FME shall provide evidence that free and informed consent to management activities affecting use rights has been given by local communities, stakeholders or affected parties. - 2.2.3 FME planning processes shall include participation of local communities, stakeholders or affected parties with legal or customary tenure or use rights. - 2.3 Appropriate mechanisms shall be employed to resolve disputes over tenure claims and use rights.
+The circumstances and status of any outstanding disputes will be explicitly considered in the certification evaluation.
+Disputes of substantial magnitude involving a significant number of interests will normally disqualify an operation from being certified.